This year, I am introducing a new category to A Farm of Your Home blog, Home Apothecary!

 Currently, beauty is valued over wellness in our society.

-In fact, many side effects were pretty awful and too numerous to mention.
+Many side effects were pretty awful and too numerous to mention.

 My acne would disappear, but my skin was so dry and delicate, my eyelids and lips cracked and would bleed at the creases!

 When consulting with doctors, specialists, dermatologists, I was very rarely asked about my diet or my environment or how I felt.

 My acne could have been much reduced with little intervention if those areas had been addressed before reaching for the prescription pad.

-But it has only been years of living in my own skin, experimentation and observation, that I feel more confident in a whole body, inside out, more than skin deep approach!
+It has only been years of living in my own skin, experimentation and observation, that I feel more confident in a whole body, inside out, more than skin deep approach!

 My skin now is very sensitive.
 After years of skin-assault, it needs gentle, loving care!
 I’m in my 40’s and I have wrinkles.
 Yes, pimples still show up.
 I know nothing I do is going to wind back the clock and make me look 25 again and that is ok.